-New preprint: "Ecological origins of perceptual grouping principles in the auditory system" is available on bioRxiv.
+New preprint: "Attentional dynamics of efficient codes" is available on bioRxiv.

 "Co-occurrence statistics of natural sound features